 What kind of laws actually make us safer?

-Too many politicians in New Mexico use tough-on-crime proposals to prop up their political campaigns.
-Serious legislation must address the problem of crime and public safety, not advance a political agenda.
+Many politicians use tough-on-crime legislation to appeal to voters’ fears with little thought put into whether or not the proposed legislation actually works.
+Serious legislation must address the problem of crime and public safety, not advance a candidate’s political agenda.

 F - FISCALLY-RESPONSIBLE

 For the last four decades, this country has relentlessly expanded the size of our criminal justice system, needlessly throwing away too many lives and wasting trillions of taxpayer dollars.
 New Mexico can’t afford tough-on-crime laws that don’t increase safety.